-The Bay Area Regional Collaborative (BARC), the Metropolitan Transportation Commission/ Association of Bay Area Governments (MTC/ABAG) and the Bay Conservation and Development Commission (BCDC) consider this report a call to action.
-These agencies are committed to establishing an integrated planning process and framework for implementation that comprehensively prepares the Bay Area for the challenges before us, including both existing hazards and the growing impacts of climate change.
-The region must continue to accelerate mitigation of climate impacts by reducing greenhouse gas emissions and improving air quality, activities which BAAQMD and MTC/ABAG have led for many years.
-At the same time, strengthening the metropolitan infrastructure, ensuring public safety, and growing our regional resilience equitably will require a partnership across regional agencies, local jurisdictions, and non-governmental organizations, and with community residents, businesses, designers, builders, academics, health professionals, among others.
-There is also a need for an explicit regional commitment to resilience that acknowledges the role that race and inequity play in making some communities more vulnerable than others.
+Addressing climate change in the context of regional resilience is a complex challenge for those charged with integrating planning across nine counties, more than a hundred cities, and myriad local jurisdictions and special districts.
+Clearly, the region must continue to accelerate mitigation of climate impacts by reducing greenhouse gas emissions and improving air quality, activities which the Bay Area Quality Management District, MTC and ABAG have led for many years.
+To optimize resilience, mitigation must also be integrated with adaptation to the changing climate, however.
+Clearly, the region must increase its capacity to manage flooding and sea level rise impacts, and integrate this effort with existing hazard response and mitigation programs.

+Strengthening our urban and natural infrastructure, ensuring public safety, and growing our regional resilience equitably will require a partnership across regional agencies, local jurisdictions, and non-governmental organizations, and with community residents, businesses, designers, builders, academics, health professionals, among others.
+There is also a need for explicit regional acknowledgement of the role that race and inequity play in making some communities more vulnerable than others.